GoogleCloudPlatform/professional-services/README.md

   there are a few scripts for generating an AutoML Vision dataset CSV file from either raw images or image annotation files in PASCAL VOC format.
 * [CUD Prioritized Attribution](tools/cuds-prioritized-attribution) - A tool that allows GCP customers who purchased Committed Use Discounts (CUDs) to prioritize a specific scope (e.g. project or folder) to attribute CUDs first before letting any unconsumed discount float to other parts of an organization.
+* [Custom Role Analyzer](tools/custom-roles-analyzer) - This tool will provide useful insights with respect to custom roles at organization level as well as project level to find predefined roles from which the custom role is built.
 * [Custom Role Manager](tools/custom-role-manager) - Manages organization- or project-level custom roles by combining predefined roles and including and removing permissions with wildcards.
 Can run as Cloud Function or output Terraform resources.
 * [Composer Backup and Recovery](tools/cloud-composer-backup-restore) - A command line tool for applying backup and recovery operations on Cloud Composer Airflow environments.
 * [DNS Sync](tools/dns-sync) - Sync a Cloud DNS zone with GCE resources.
 Instances and load balancers are added to the cloud DNS zone as they start from compute_engine_activity log events sent from a pub/sub push subscription.
 Can sync multiple projects to a single Cloud DNS zone.